O44T/T1-feature-extraction/data/dataset_02/README.md

 Total number of frames in dataset_02: 1992

 **Important to mention:** in this data set, zero value as angle is possible.
+There are 4 columns of angles.

 Column labels: